Black Panther (film): Sequels

 A sequel, Black Panther: Wakanda Forever, was released on November 11, 2022, with Coogler returning as co-writer and director.
 Nyong'o, Gurira, Freeman, Wright, Duke, and Bassett reprise their roles, while Tenoch Huerta Mejía joined them as Namor.
 In August 2020, Boseman died from colon cancer; Coogler, Feige, and executives at Marvel Studios had been unaware of Boseman's illness.
 Feige stated in December 2020 that the role of T'Challa would not be recast, with Wright taking over as the lead in the sequel.

 By November 2024, Coogler had had discussions with Denzel Washington about casting him for a role in a third film.
-The next month, Moore announced plans to exit his role at Marvel Studios in March 2025 to pursue producing outside the studio, though he would return to produce Black Panther 3 along with Marvel Studios.
+The next month, Moore said he would return to produce Black Panther 3 with Marvel Studios after exiting his role with the studio in March 2025.
+At San Diego Comic-Con in July 2026, Feige and Coogler announced that David Jonsson had been cast as an adult version of T'Challa II / Toussaint, who would take on the mantle of Black Panther in Black Panther III.
+The film was scheduled for release on December 15, 2028, with Wright and Duke set to reprise their roles.

 Television series

 Eyes of Wakanda

 In December 2023, Marvel Studios Animation announced Eyes of Wakanda, an animated series created in collaboration with Coogler's production company Proximity Media.
 In May 2024, Todd Harris was revealed to have created the series, and he serves as the director.
 He previously served as a storyboard artist at Marvel Studios.
 Eyes of Wakanda was released on Disney+ on August 1, 2025, and consists of four episodes.
 The series tells the story of Wakandan warriors, the Hatut Zaraze, who carry out dangerous missions around the world to retrieve vibranium artifacts throughout history, and features an ensemble cast.